FAQs For Families

 We are traveling a long distance.
 How do we get our items to campus for the residence hall room?

-If families are not driving or flying out their items, they will decide to ship items to campus in advance.
-Please visit the Northwestern University Summer Storage website for more information on shipping items to campus.
+If families are not driving or flying out their items, they may decide to ship items to campus in advance.
+Please visit the Ship to School page on Residential Services’ website for more information regarding shipping items.

 During March through the Arch, are parents supposed to follow along with their student as they pass?
 Or are they supposed to wait until everyone comes through and then follow the students?